 Nodding Onion is a perennial wild onion and beautiful native wildflower with an edible bulb, onion greens, and clusters of dangling purple-pink flowers.

-All parts of the Nodding Onion are edible raw or cooked, and can be eaten and prepared just like a traditional bunching/green onion.
+All parts of this native food are edible raw or cooked, and can be eaten and prepared just like a traditional bunching/green onion.
 The flavor of this wild onion tends to be stronger than supermarket varieties; the taste mellows and sweetens as it’s cooked.
 Bulbs and lower stalks can be used in stir-fries; green leaves can be fined chopped and added to salads; flowers can be used as garnish.

 A great onion flavor.
 The plant was eaten by Native American cultures in throughout its range, cooked alone or as flavoring for meat and fish.